 i really like that idea! and i agree with the comments above, don’t worry about making a tattoo “chic”. as long as it has a lot of meaning and you have given it a lot of thought, it doesn’t matter what other people would think of it.

-i have a tattoo on my inner bottom lip and they only really last like five to ten years, so that could be a good place to put a small word that inspires you, like maybe a characteristic of a sagittarius that you most identify with.posted almost 6 years ago
+i have a tattoo on my inner bottom lip and they only really last like five to ten years, so that could be a good place to put a small word that inspires you, like maybe a characteristic of a sagittarius that you most identify with.posted over 6 years ago

 i have two tats one says carpe diem and the other says love is patient love is kind love never fails. i have like 6 more on the cranium that i plan to get at different junctures in my life…like my first childs footprint and name on the bottom of my foot, a phoenix after i find myself spiritually…basically big moments that matter to me will be when i might get under that needle again.

 i hate the cliches tats and i saw a phoenix tat on someone that i had thought about getting and all of a sudden decided im gonna draw that one out myself. its extremely personal so why walk around with the same tat as the next girl?

 chic or not it has to be something you know you can live with. that fits with your future who cares about the rest?posted over 6 years ago